 #4: Get free access to airport lounges

 DBS Altitude Visa Signature cardholders get a complimentary pair of Priority Pass membership with access to over 1,200 airport lounges worldwide every year.
 Whether you want to sit down, stretch out, sip drinks, grab some pre-flight bites or use your time productively with charging points and free Wi-Fi, complimentary airport lounge access is a plus when choosing a credit card.

-DBS Promotion: Enjoy $250 cashback when you key in the promo code DBSFLASH upon application.
-One qualifying transaction must be made within 30 days of card approval.
-Valid till 29 April 2021.
+Welcome Gift: Enjoy S$200 cashback when you key in the promo code 200CASH upon application.
+A minimum of one transaction on eligible goods and services must be made within 30 days of card approval.
+Valid till 30 Sep 2021.
 T&Cs apply.